 The Survivors Taking Action and Responsibility (STAR) Program provides risk-based care using national and international survivorship guidelines for childhood cancer and hematopoietic stem cell transplant survivors.
 Our program also participates in research to contribute to ongoing improvements in survivorship care and the quality of life of survivors.

 Patients are referred to the STAR program five years after a cancer diagnosis if they are in full clinical remission, or two years following hematopoietic stem cell transplant.
 Patients are seen annually.
-We currently see approximately 375 patients each year.
+We currently see over 550 patients each year.

 The Lurie Children’s Difference

 Our program’s goal is to assist and empower survivors to grow and develop into adulthood, have a voice, live to their full potential and contribute to society.
 We provide continued monitoring and care for the effects of childhood cancer and its treatments, and help further the research regarding this patient group.
 Our organized, systematic and comprehensive follow-up program addresses both the physiologic and psychosocial effects of cancer treatment.

 Survivors are cared for in the STAR Program through age 25 and are gradually transitioned to the Robert H. Lurie Comprehensive Cancer Center of Northwestern University

 for continued care and monitoring.
 Our collaborative relationship with the Lurie Cancer Center ensures a smooth transition between the two teams when the patient is ready to move to adult care.